 The College does not publish the name of crime victims nor house identifiable information regarding victims in the College Police Department's Daily Crime Log or online.
 The College does not maintain any public directory information on students but does have public directory information on faculty and staff.
-Victims may request that directory information on file be removed from public sources by contacting Ashley Copeland, Director of Public Relations at 678.664.0525 or ashley.copeland@westgatech.edu.
+Victims may request that directory information on file be removed from public sources by contacting Amy Dollar, Marketing and Communications, at 678.664.0523 or Amy.Dollar@westgatech.edu.